poole/lanyon/_posts/2014-01-02-introducing-lanyon.md

 title: Introducing Lanyon
 ---

-Lanyon is a [Jekyll](http://jekyllrb.com) theme with a toggleable sidebar drawer for out of sight navigation.
-It's based on [Poole](https://github.com/poole/poole), the Jekyll butler, and is designed to showcase your content first and foremost with extraneous information hidden offscreen until the reader requests it.
+Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
+It's based on [Poole](http://getpoole.com), the Jekyll butler.

 ### Built on Poole